mingfei-li/mingfei-li.github.io/content/gcp-setup/index.md

 ```
 5. **Set up VS Code**.
 Once the [`Remote - SSH`](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension is installed, `gcp` will pop up when you try to connect with an SSH host in VS Code.
 [Here’s a detailed tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial).

-## Step 3: Set up the Software Environment on the VM
+## Step 3: Set up the software environment on the VM
 Up to this point, the VM is an empty Linux box.
 Here are the steps to set up the necessary softwares for a Deep Learning environment.

 ### 3.1 Preparation